sunjc826/peggle/README.md

 The level select view is rather simple and serves to display the collection of stored levels along with their associated preview images.

 Upon loading a level, it transitions back to the level designer.

+The `PeggleMasterCollectionViewController` presents a grid of peggle masters to choose from.
+The default peggle master is Battler.

 ## Rules of the Game
 Please write the rules of your game here.
 This section should include the